-It’s that time of year again – summer weather, end-of-year exams, daydreaming about vacation…once again we’ve reached June and the end school is approaching.
-As the year winds down, where does Israel’s education system stand relative to the goals established for it?
+It’s that time of year again – holidays around the corner, summer winding down, parents buying school supplies…once again the start of the school year is approaching.
+As kids gear up for the school year, where does Israel’s education system stand relative to the goals established for it?

 Israel’s last two Ministers of Education, Shai Piron and Naftali Bennett, emphasized similar objectives for improving Israel’s education system:

 1. To reduce gaps in budget allocations between different socioeconomic strata and population sectors;

 2. To reduce the average number of students per class, particularly in primary schools in lower socioeconomic class areas;

 3. To increase the percentage of students studying high-level math (five units);

 4. To increase the number of students in technical-vocational education.

 While there has been some degree of success in attaining these goals, they have not yet been fully achieved and each has a slightly different story.